Definition

 Customer Action

-is_deletedcolumn instead ofdeletedto filter out deleted sharing organisation records and maintain data quality - Remove the references to _ingest_time, as it is no longer available in v2
+_ingest_time, as it is no longer available in v2

 Examples

-Section titled “Examples”Get active organisations
+Section titled “Examples”Get active sharer organisations (non-deleted)